pyvec/naucse.python.cz/lessons/beginners/tieto-testing/index.md

 ## Testing

+### Test Driven Development (TDD)

+> TDD is a process where the developer takes personal responsibility for the quality of his code.

+Steps:

+* Unit tests are written before production code
+* Don't write all tests or production code at once
+* Small chunks of production code and tests are written together

+Benefits:

+* Gives you confidence to change a code
+* Gives you immediate feedback
+* Documents what the code is doing
+* Drives good object oriented design

+### TDD Work Flow
+* Write a failing unit test (red phase)
+* Make the test pass (green phase)
+* Refactor the code to make it clean (refactor phase)
+* Repeat until the feature is complete

 Different kind of tests:

 * Unit tests: Make sure a class or a function works as expected in isolation